Scouts BSA Troop 2

-By becoming a parent of a Boy Scout, you are setting your son out on the grand adventure of Scouting.
-This is a tremendously important and rewarding endeavor that you will be able to share with him.
+By becoming a parent of a Scout, you are setting your youth out on the grand adventure of Scouting.
+This is a tremendously important and rewarding endeavor that you will be able to share with them.

 What Does a Scout Do in Troop 2?

 Weekly Troop/Patrol Meetings

 Meetings are held at Peoples Church - Interdenominational.

 Scouts work on rank advancement and merit badge activities.

 Each Tuesday meeting includes scout-led Patrol break-out sessions.

 Weekly meetings are not held during summer break.

 Troop 2 loves to camp.
 September through May, each month features a weekend campout or other activity.

 In addition to weekly meetings and monthly camp activities, Troop 2 scouts develop a sense of citizenship and strengthen their community by participating in special Service Projects throughout the year.